tailorcai/FlockingBoids-Windows-Linux/README.md

   * Go to your default include path or `C_Cpp.default.includepath` and make sure the path is set to `["${workspaceFolder}**/"]`
   * Run `make` and `run` again and the program should execute

+**Mac:**
+* Download the source code from here, or copy the repository into your enviroment
+* brew install sfml and save the path where your sfml located
+* change Makefile.osx and .vscode/c_cpp_properties.json to reflect the location of sfml
+* open with VSCODE
+  * run `make`
+  * open terminal, in your project root dir, run `bin/app` (this will correctly locate the resource files)

 ## Authors

 Zachary Chi